 Tuition and Living Expenses

-Tuition for the 2017-2018 academic year is $61,626.
-A reasonable budget for a single student, including tuition and living expenses, for the 2017-2018 academic year is approximately $88,000.
-The living expenses budget includes $3,615 for the University required health insurance which students can waive if they can provide comparable coverage with their own health insurance.
 Cities in the United States vary as to how expensive they are to live in; this budget takes into account the cost of living in Chicago.
-Tuition and budget figures for 2018-2019 will be available in April, 2018.
+Tuition and budget figures for 2024-2025 will be available in May, 2024.

 As for the question of whether the experience is worth it, it is best for you to hear directly from four of our LLM graduates who attended the annual Law School Reunion in May, 2017: